Answer the following questions to see how your political beliefs match your political parties and candidates.

 Although third-level tuition has been free in Ireland since 1997, for other student expenses most of the major banks offer interest-free or cut-rate loans to students.
 There has been discussion on re-introducing fees, as recommended by the OECD, with deferred payment similar to the Australian system; i.e., a loan from the government repaid after graduation.

 The "Free Tuition Fees Scheme" covers first time Irish or other EU undergraduates on approved full-time courses in publicly funded colleges.
 It does not cover students who may be repeating a year of their degree programme or students who are taking a second undergraduate degree.
-Opponents argue that foreign students should pay full tuition and should not be subsidized by Irish taxpayers.
+Opponents argue that foreign students should pay full tuition and should not be subsidised by Irish taxpayers.
 Proponents argue that offering the programme to international students helps attract skilled workers from other countries to Ireland.

 In January of 1973, the Republic of Ireland joined the European Economic Community, now known as the European Union (EU).
 Proponents argue that leaving the EU could cost Ireland a permanent loss of 3.1% GDP.
 Opponents of EU membership argue that it leaves Ireland's economy vulnerable to the economic declines of other European countries including Italy and Greece.